ozgur/python-firebase/README.md

 {'2': 'Jane Doe'}
 ```

 Creating new data requires a POST or PUT request.
-Assuming you didn't append **print=silent** to the url, if you use POST the returning value becomes the name of the snapshot, if PUT you get the data you just sent.
-If print=silent is provided, you get just NULL because the backend does not send any output.
+Assuming you don't append **print=silent** to the url, if you use POST the returning value becomes the name of the snapshot, if PUT you get the data you just sent.
+If print=silent is provided, you get just NULL because the backend never sends an output.

 ```python
 from firebase import firebase
 firebase = firebase.FirebaseApplication('https://your_storage.firebaseio.com', None)
 new_user = 'Ozgur Vatansever'

 result = firebase.post('/users', new_user, {'print': 'pretty'}, {'X_FANCY_HEADER': 'VERY FANCY'})
 print result
 {'name'': 'Jane Doe'}